Tauqeer-Ahmed-99/AutoPi-Hub/README.md

 ## Want to Contribute?

 - We welcome contributions!
-If you're interested in improving Control Nest, follow these steps:
+If you're interested in improving AutoPi Hub, follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/feature-name or bug/bug-name`).